bennycheung/bennycheung.github.io/_posts/2023-11-28-q-star-new-method-in-problem-solving.md

 ### Synergistic Contribution to Q*

 - **A\* for Efficient Search**: A* brings to Q* its unparalleled efficiency in navigating through complex paths.
-Its heuristic approach quickly identifies the most promising routes, significantly reducing computational overhead.
+Its heuristic approach quickly identifies the most promising paths, significantly reducing computational overhead.

 - **Q-Learning for Dynamic Adaptation**: Q-learning adds a layer of adaptability and learning from experience.
 As conditions change or new information becomes available, Q-learning enables Q* to adjust its strategies, optimizing for better outcomes over time.